BriannaVitan/Social-Network-API/README.md

 <!-- Add video demos using the following format: -->
 <!-- ![Video alt description](directPathOfVideos) -->

-This project was built using Insomnia or Postman, MongoDB, Node, Express, and Mongoose.
+This project was built using Insomnia, MongoDB, Node, Express, and Mongoose.

 ### Built With